-Low: Meningococcal meningitis poses a low risk and is transmitted from person to person through droplets of respiratory or throat secretions.
+Low: Meningococcal meningitis poses a Low risk and is transmitted from person to person through droplets of respiratory or throat secretions.
 Close and prolonged contact facilitates the spread of this disease.
-Meningococcal meningitis is potentially a very severe disease typically requiring intensive care; fatalities may occur in 5-15% of cases.
+Meningococcal meningitis is potentially a very severe disease typically requiring intensive care; fatalities may occur in five to 15% of cases.